cissagatto/Best-Partition-Silhouete/README.md

 _Then the experiment was executed in a cluster at UFSCar._

 ## Results
-The results are store in the folder _RESTULTS_.
-The results stored in the folder _OUTPUT_ it will be used in the next phase: Test-Best-Partition-Clus, Test-Best-Partition-ECC, etc. The result for a dataset must be put in the folder _BESTPARTITIONS_ in the code https://github.com/cissagatto/Test-Best-Partition-Clus.
+The results are store in the folder _RESULTS_.
+The results stored in the folder _OUTPUT_ here, it will be used in the next phase.
+The OUTPUT for a dataset must be put in the folder _BESTPARTITIONS_ in the codes _Test-Best-Partition-Clus_, or _Test-Best-Partition-ECC_.

 <img src="https://github.com/cissagatto/Best-Partition-Silhouete/blob/main/structure_output_bps.png" width="300">